Ectopic Pregnancy - Treatment Overview

 - There are

-different types of surgery for a tubal ectopic pregnancy—when possible, only a
+different types of surgery for a tubal ectopic pregnancy.
+As long

 - Although surgery is a faster treatment, it can cause scar